Landlords - How to File

 |*||If the judge grants a lockout order, you must bring your paperwork to the Civil Division and the clerk will process the lockout and charge you a $6.00 lockout fee.|

 |*||You must then take that paperwork directly to the Washoe County Sheriff's Office and pay a fee for service of the order.
 No one except the Sheriff may serve a lockout order.
 You will need to check with the Sheriff for the actual amount of the service fee.|

 If the judge gives the tenant time to pay or move, you may return to Court on the day specified by the judge on the affidavit that the tenant was to pay or move.
 If the tenant fails to comply with the judge's order an immediate lockout may be obtained.

-If you are still at the residence after 30 days, the landlord may then serve you with an unlawful detainer notice.
+If you are still at the residence after 3 days, the landlord may then serve you with an unlawful detainer notice.
 You have the option at that time to either file an affidavit of tenant OR appear on the court date and contest the matter at that time.
-You must still pay your rent if the 30 or 7 days overlaps your monthly or weekly rate.
-A 30 or 7 day notice has nothing to do with rent.

 The filing fee for the affidavit of tenant is $33.00.

 When you appear for the hearing, check in with the clerk and you will be directed to the courtroom in which the eviction matters are being heard.
 You will need to be prepared to defend the allegations made in the notice at this hearing so bring any appropriate documentation.

 |*||A lockout order is required to be served immediately but in no case later than 24 HOURS after the Sheriff receives it.|